 - If the observer method is a transactional observer method, any exception is caught and logged by the container. - Otherwise, the exception aborts processing of the event.
 No other observer methods of that event will be called.
-The fireEvent() method rethrows the exception.
+The BeanManager.fireEvent() or Event.fire() method rethrows the exception.
 If the exception is a checked exception, it is wrapped and rethrown as an (unchecked) ObserverException.

-For a custom implementation of the ObserverMethod interface defined in Section 11.1.3, "The ObserverMethod interface", the container must call getReception() and getTransactionPhase() to determine is the observer method is a conditional or transactional observer method, and notify() to invoke the method.
+For a custom implementation of the ObserverMethod interface defined in Section 11.1.3, "The ObserverMethod interface", the container must call getReception() and getTransactionPhase() to determine if the observer method is a conditional or transactional observer method, and notify() to invoke the method.